 Clinical Studies in Adults

 In multicenter, double-blind studies in patients with familial or non-familial hypercholesterolemia, Mevacor, administered in doses ranging from 10 mg q.p.m. to 40 mg b.i.d., was compared to placebo.
-Mevacor consistently and significantly decreased plasma total‑C, LDL‑C, total‑C/HDL‑C ratio and LDL‑C/HDL‑C ratio.
+Mevacor significantly decreased plasma total‑C, LDL‑C, total‑C/HDL‑C ratio and LDL‑C/HDL‑C ratio.
 In addition, Mevacor produced increases of variable magnitude in HDL‑C, and modestly decreased VLDL‑C and plasma TG (see Tables II through IV for dose response results).

 The results of a study in patients with primary hypercholesterolemia are presented in Table II.